 HOW TO PREVENT CAR ACCIDENTS

-Never drive under the influence: even one alcoholic beverage can impair your ability to safely and effectively operate your vehicle.
+- Never drive under the influence: even one alcoholic beverage can impair your ability to safely and effectively operate your vehicle.
 Although you may feel fine, your reflexes will be slower and your critical thinking will be less effective.
 Always plan for a safe ride home if you know you’ll be out drinking.
+According to the National Highway Traffic Safety Administration (NHTSA), roughly one third of all traffic-related fatalities in the United States involve a drunk driver.

 CONCLUSION – WHAT TO DO AFTER A CAR ACCIDENT